anishgillella/Chatbot-with-OpenAI-and-Ollama/README.md

-# Chatbot-with-OpenAI-and-Ollama

-Here's a simple README for your GitHub repository:

----

 # LangChain Chatbot Repository

 This repository contains two Python scripts that utilize the LangChain framework for creating LLM-based chatbots.
 Each script demonstrates how to leverage different models for chatbot applications.
 Both applications can be monitored using LangSmith.